Javiani/Litemodal/README.md

 #★ Lite Modal ★

-###✌ A very light-weight, simple to use, state driven dialog Css ✌
+###✌ A very light-weight, simple to use, state driven dialog ✌

 ##↳ Motivation